metelity/Hegram/README.md

-## Hegram
+## Wetchgram

-Hegram - Hegram is a powerful Python library for creating Telegram bots with a clean and intuitive API, tools.
+Wetchgram is a powerful Python library for creating Telegram bots with a clean and intuitive API, tools.

 ## Proxy